junfanz1/MoE-Mixture-of-Experts-in-PyTorch/README.md

 <!-- TOC --><a name="mixture-of-experts-moe-implementation-in-pytorch"></a>
 # Mixture-of-Experts (MoE) Implementation in PyTorch

 This repository provides two implementations of a Mixture-of-Experts (MoE) architecture designed for research on large language models (LLMs) and scalable neural network designs.
 One implementation targets a **single-device/NPU environment** while the other is built for **multi-device distributed computing**.
 Both versions showcase the core principles of MoE architectures, including dynamic routing, expert specialization, load balancing, and capacity control.
+At the end of the contents, I've also attached #8 as a summary of the technical details of MoE architecture.

-## Content
+## Contents

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->